LukeBurbank/Monte-Carlo-and-Regime-Switching-Analysis-of-a-Futures-Trading-Strategy/README.md

 ### Trade Reshuffling Example

-The original trade sequence was randomly reordered to demonstrate how trade sequencing alone can affect the equity curve.
+The original trade sequence was randomly reordered without replacement.
+This preserved the exact trade distribution while demonstrating how trade sequencing alone can affect the equity curve.

 [INSERT RESHUFFLED TRADE SEQUENCE]